 Afterwards we'll have a short Q&A with the audience, and then take down the set or reset for another performance.
 A good thing about Spain is the two-hour lunches, often spent in a restaurant where we can recharge before the afternoon performance.
 Once that's over, it's time to reload the van and get ready to do it all over again the next day.
 I wouldn't change a thing!

 What's your career highlight so far?
+The places that it's given me the chance to

 The places that it's given me the chance to see, and the people it's allowed me to meet.